4d/docs/docs/Concepts/classes.md

 ### Singletons types

-4D supports three types of singletons, defined by their scope:
+4D supports three types of singletons:

 - a **process singleton** has a unique instance for the process in which it is instantiated,
-- a **shared singleton** has a unique instance for all processes on the machine
+- a **shared singleton** has a unique instance for all processes on the machine.
-- a **session singleton** has a unique instance for all processes in the [session](../API/SessionClass.md).
+- a **session singleton** is a shared singleton but with a unique instance for all processes in the [session](../API/SessionClass.md).
+Session singletons are shared within an entire session but vary between sessions.
+In the context of a client-server or a web application, session singletons make it possible to create and use a different instance for each session, and therefore for each user.

 Singletons are useful to define values that need to be available from anywhere in an application, a session, or a process.